brave/brave-browser/README.md

 # Brave Browser

-This repository is not needed for building the browser and only holds issues, releases and the wiki for Brave browser.
+This repository is not needed for building the browser and only holds issues, releases and the wiki.
 The source code and contributions are at https://github.com/brave/brave-core.

 ## Resources